 Ceiling return and exhaust air registers and grilles must be grid core type.
-Return air registers should be located near the exterior wall of the space served.
 Ducts serving return or exhaust air ceiling registers should be sized to accommodate the full face of the register.
 Do not provide round or flex duct to serve return or exhaust air ceiling registers.